Fox's Book of Martyrs

 in order to prevent the execution of his father's

-and many of the orthodox persuasion in Spain declared for him.
-The king,
+of the orthodox persuasion in Spain declared for him.
+The king, exasperated at

-with chains, he was sent to Seville, and at the feast of Easter refusing to
+chains, he was sent to Seville, and at the feast of

-receive the Eucharist from an Arian bishop, the enraged king ordered his guards
+Easter refusing to receive the Eucharist from an Arian bishop, the enraged king

 Martin,